In this topic:

 spark.sql.shuffle.partitions in the Spark config to three times the number of cores of the cluster.

-You can configure pre-built reference genomes for human builds GRCh37 and GRCh38 using environment variables.
-By default, the pipeline runs against GRCh37.
-To use GRCh38 instead, set an environment variable like this:
+You must configure the reference genome using an environment variable.
+To use GRCh37, set an environment variable like this:

 The manifest is a CSV file describing where to find the input FASTQ or BAM files.
 An example: